0x7c13/UnityEditor-DarkMode/README.md

 # DarkMode Mod for UnityEditor on Windows
  <a style="text-decoration:none" href="https://github.com/0x7c13/UnityEditor-DarkMode/actions/workflows/ci.yml"><img src="https://img.shields.io/github/actions/workflow/status/0x7c13/UnityEditor-DarkMode/ci.yml" alt="Size" /></a>

-A fully working dark mode mod for Unity Editor on Windows with:
+A fully working runtime dark mode mod for Unity Editor on Windows with:
 - Dark title bar
 - Dark menu bar
 - Dark context menu
 - And more...

-This works 100% on Windows 11 and should work on Windows 10 as well (most likely, not tested).
+This works 100% on Windows 11 and should work on Windows 10 1903+ as well.

 ![Screenshot](screenshot.png?raw=true)